fireblazrs/library-management-system/README.md

 | PUT    | /api/books/{id}        | Update a book by id            | User         | 200 / 404   | Updated book  |
 | POST   | /api/books             | Create a book.                 | User         | 201 / 400   | New book      |

-POST and PUT require a body, containing a JSON object.
-An example body for POST is shown below:
+POST and PUT require a request body as shown below:

     {
       "title": "Ahsan, Vimbayi, Toni and Joel´s Book",